mythrandire/pyMSLRDecomp/README.md

 ## About this Project

 Although this Python code took hours of effort to complete, primary credit belongs with the author(s) of the original ```MATLAB``` code.
-This work was partially motivated by my course project for ***ELEN E6876:** Sparse and Low Rank Models for High Dimensional Data*, at Columbia University in the spring of 2020.
+This work was motivated by my course project for ***ELEN E6876:** Sparse and Low Rank Models for High Dimensional Data*, at Columbia University in the spring of 2020.
 The course is taught by Prof. John Wright.

 ## Project Authors
 [Dwiref Oza](https://github.com/mythrandire)